aimfeld/ZendDiCompiler/README.md

 [the recommended way](http://stackoverflow.com/a/1994455/94289) by experts like Mark Seemann and others.

 As soon as you inject the ZendDiCompiler itself into your controllers and other classes, you are using it as a _service locator_.
-In my opinion, it is very convenient to inject the ZendDiCompiler as a single dependency into ZF2 controller classes.
+The ZF2 MVC architecture is based on controller classes with action methods.
+Given this architecture, controller dependencies become numerous very quickly.
+In order to avoid bloated controller constructors, it makes sense to inject ZendDiCompiler as a single dependency into ZF2 controller classes and use it to pull the other dependencies from inside the controllers.
 This means using it as a _service locator_, just like `Zend\ServiceManager` is typically used.

 ZendDiCompiler is also used as a _service locator_ inside of the provided `ZendDiCompiler\DiFactory` which is very useful for [creating runtime objects with dependencies](#using-the-difactory-to-create-runtime-objects-with-dependencies).
 This